 Automatic 6-Month Extension

-All the returns shown in Part I, line 1a of Form 7004 are eligible for an automatic 5-month extension of time to file from the due date of the return.
+All of the returns shown in Part I, Line 1a of Form 7004 are eligible for an automatic 6-month extension of time.

-All the returns shown in Part II, line 1b of Form 7004 are eligible for an automatic 6-month extension of time to file from the due date of the return.
-However, see the instructions for lines 2 and 4 for exceptions
+All of the returns shown in Part IV, Line 1d of Form 7004 are eligible for an automatic 7-month extension of time.

 Business Tax Extension must be filed by March 15 this year, and once they are processed by the IRS, you will be granted an automatic 5 or 6 month tax extension.
 The exact length of time that your tax deadline is extended depends on your business type.